-The management focuses on investments in high-quality shopping centers in city centers and established locations offering stable long-term value growth.
-A key investment target is the generation of high surplus liquidity from long-term leases in shopping centers, which is paid out to shareholders in the form of an annual dividend.
+The management focuses on investments in high-quality shopping centers in city centers and established locations offering the potential for stable, long-term value growth.
+A key investment target is the generation of high surplus liquidity from leases in shopping centers, of which a significant part can be paid out to shareholders in the form of an annual dividend.
 To this end, the Company invests its capital in shopping centers in different European regions in accordance with the principle of risk diversification.
-Germany is the main focus for investment.
-Indexed and turnover-linked commercial rents ensure that high earnings targets are achieved.
+Germany is the main focus of investment.
+Indexed and revenue-linked commercial rents ensure that high earnings targets are achieved.

 The Company may invest up to 10% of equity in joint ventures in shopping center projects in the early stages of development.

-New investments must be financed from a balanced mix of sources, and borrowing may not account for more than 55% of financing across the Group over the long term.
-As a general rule, long-term interest rates are fixed when loans are taken out or renewed, with the goal of keeping the duration (average fixed interest period) at over five years.
+New investments should be financed from a balanced mix of sources, and external financing may not account for more than 55% of financing across the Group over the long term.
+As a general rule, longterm interest rates are fixed when loans are taken out or renewed, with the goal of keeping the term (average fixed interest period) at over five years.

-Deutsche EuroShop AG holds a balanced, diversified portfolio of shopping centers in Germany and other parts of Europe.
-We focus our investment activities on prime locations in cities with a catchment area of at least 300,000 residents in order to guarantee a sustained high level of investment security.
+Deutsche EuroShop has a balanced and diversified portfolio of German and European shopping centers.
+The management focuses on investments in prime (1a) locations in cities with a catchment area of at least 300,000 residents that bring a high level of investment security.

 Seizing opportunities and maximising value

-In line with our buy and hold strategy, we consistently place greater importance on the quality and yield of our shopping centers than on our portfolio’s rate of growth.
-We monitor the market continuously and act as buyers when an opportunity arises.
-Rapid decision-making chains and considerable flexibility regarding potential investments and financing structures allow Deutsche EuroShop to react to very wide-ranging competitive situations.
+Rapid decision-making chains as well as considerable flexibility regarding potential investments and financing structures allow Deutsche EuroShop to react to very wide-ranging competitive situations.
 At the same time, the Group’s management focuses on optimising the value of the existing portfolio of properties.